How plasma helps

 - by separating it out from regular blood donations

 - from our male A and AB type platelet donors, while they’re donating platelets

-Plasma from female donors is not currently used (except for in coronavirus trials).
-This is because women are more likely to have antibodies in their plasma, created against their baby’s blood during pregnancy.
+Plasma from female donors is not currently used (except for in coronavirus trials) because it is more likely to contain antibodies that could cause a serious reaction when given to a patient.